W-Tran/W-Tran.github.io/index.md

 ### Customer Lifetime Value modelling and Customer Segmentation - [link](https://github.com/W-Tran/online-Retail)

 An analysis of a [popular E-commerce dataset](https://archive.ics.uci.edu/ml/datasets/online+retail) which consists of the transaction history for a Uk-based non-store online retail.
-Use RFM summary statistics combined with a BG/NBD model to forecast the total number and value of transactions that existing customers will make in a future period.
-Cluster on the RFM features of each customer to perform segmentation to figure out which customers are most valuable.
+Use RFM summary statistics to cluster and segment customers based on their transaction history to distinguish between high and low value customers.
+Evaluate the clustering using the second year of transaction histories.

 ### Predicting next purchase day: Discrete Survival Logistic Regression - [link](https://github.com/W-Tran/online-Retail)
-In the project above, future customer transactions was forecasted using a BG/NBD model.
-The model however is unable to predict on exactly which day a customer is likely make a transaction, nor is it able to provide a distribution over the future time period showing the likeliest transaction days.
-In this project the dataset was reformulated into Discrete Time Events, suitable for fitting a Proportional Hazards model, to perform the aforementioned forecasting.
+Using the same online retail data set, produce a classification model to predict whether a customer will purchase within the next month.
+The model is trained using the pervious month's transactions as labels whilst RFM summary statistics as well as other engineered features are used to train the model.

 ### (Kaggle) Advanced Regression Techniques - [link](https://github.com/W-Tran/advanced-regression-techniques)